Using Causality for Enhanced Prediction of Web Traffic Time Series: Background

-In this section, we begin by presenting the time series patterns observed in web service traffic, illustrated with a specific web service traffic example.
-Subsequently, we provide an overview of the ecological causality theory, Convergent Cross Mapping (CCM)~\cite{sugihara2012detecting}, which serves as the theoretical foundation for our proposed CCMPlus module for web service traffic prediction.
+In this section, we begin by giving a formal definition of web service traffic prediction task.
+Subsequently, we provide an overview of the causality theory, Convergent Cross Mapping (CCM), which serves as the theoretical foundation for our proposed CCMPlus module.